nuts-foundation/nuts-specification/rfc/rfc012-nuts-organization-credential.md

 ## 4 Issuance & distribution

-A Nuts Company Credential is public and MUST be published over the Nuts network.
+A Nuts Organization Credential is public and MUST be published over the Nuts network.
 Every DID MAY issue the credential.
 The VC does not have any other requirements nor does it add requirements to other VCs.
-The content-type is `application/vc+json;type=NutsCompanyCredential`

 ## 5 Supported proofs